Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ```

 > [!WARNING]
-> The alias will not apply to any usage of `MessageBox` written with a fully- or partially-qualified domain name; e.g., `System.Windows.MessageBox.Show`.
+> The alias will not apply to any usage of `MessageBox` written with a fully or partially qualified domain name; e.g., `System.Windows.MessageBox.Show`.

 ### Limitations

 Since [ThemedMessageBox](xref:@ActiproUIRoot.Controls.ThemedMessageBox) is designed for API compatibility with the native `MessageBox`, many of the advanced features of [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) are not available using the [ThemedMessageBox](xref:@ActiproUIRoot.Controls.ThemedMessageBox).[Show](xref:@ActiproUIRoot.Controls.ThemedMessageBox.Show*) method overloads.
-See the **Building a User Prompt** section below for details on how to use the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) to compose more advanced prompts.
+See the "Building a User Prompt" section below for details on how to use the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) to compose more advanced prompts.

 ## Building a User Prompt

 While [ThemedMessageBox](xref:@ActiproUIRoot.Controls.ThemedMessageBox).[Show](xref:@ActiproUIRoot.Controls.ThemedMessageBox.Show*) satisfies most prompting needs, [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) provides additional layout and customization options to meet more advanced needs.
 To build a user prompt, create a new instance of [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) and set the appropriate properties to achieve the desired result.

-The following code demonstrates creating a [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) with a header, content, **Yes** & **No** buttons, and a **Question** status image:
+The following code demonstrates creating a [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl) with a header, content, **Yes** and **No** buttons, and a **Question** status image:

 ```csharp
 using ActiproSoftware.Windows.Controls;